 - Bean and Cheese Smothered Enchiladas; Fresh Green Beans; Homemade Applesauce; Blueberry Buckle (similar to this recipe)

 – The enchiladas were good but way too spicy- and I even reduced the amount of cumin.
 (I didn’t mind it that bad, but I like spicier food than my hubby and kiddos do.)
 Next time, I would probably only add ¼ tsp. total.
 I also reduced the amount of cheese significantly and we thought it was still nice and cheesy.

-- Various Leftovers; Homemade Yogurt; Frozen Blueberries & Frozen Peaches (I preserve)
+- Various Leftovers; Super Easy Homemade Yogurt; Frozen Blueberries & Frozen Peaches (I preserve)

 - Breakfast Sandwiches (English muffins/eggs/cheese/bacon); Lettuce Salad; Homemade Applesauce; Leftover Blueberry Buckle

-- Meat/Cheese/Lettuce Sandwiches (made with homemade bread); Homemade Yogurt; Grapes; Fresh Cherries
+- Meat/Cheese/Lettuce Sandwiches (made with homemade bread); Super Easy Homemade Yogurt; Grapes; Fresh Cherries

 - The children and I were away- my husband ate leftovers